 - counselling regarding matters of dropping out,

 - information about opportunities of further scientific education (postgraduate, secondary or complementary studies),

 - studying abroad

 - family issues,

 - identity issues

-The superior objective is providing information and counseling on contents, structure and requirements of the studies.
+The superior objective is providing information and counselling on contents, structure and requirements of the studies.

 We consider counseling the professional support for orientation regarding study matters in the broadest sense based on theories of social science and sound practical knowledge in the areas of interaction and conversation.

 We assume that in principle, those seeking advice are capable of actively steering and shaping their behavior within certain borders.
-Counseling supports and promotes this skill.
+Counselling supports and promotes this skill.

-Those seeking advice and the counselor are equally responsible for the counseling process.
+Those seeking advice and the counsellor are equally responsible for the counselling process.
 The development is based on effort, interest and active participation in this context, as well.